 - On a larger scale, this force is responsible for the immense destructive power of nuclear weapons.
 The release of energy when a nuclear weapon detonated is due to strong nuclear forces.
 It is also used in Nuclear power plants to generate heat for the purpose of generating energy, such as electricity.

-- A weaker nuclear force can transform a neutron to proton and proton into a neutron.
+- A weaker nuclear force can transform a neutron into a proton and proton into a neutron.
 These forces occur in many reactions such as radioactive decay, burning of the sun, radiocarbon dating etc.